|George Washington's inkwell in |

 John Washington, son of Rev. Lawrence Washington, was GW's great-grandfather.
 John had a son Lawrence Washington who was born in 1659 and died in 1698.
 He was the grandfather of George.
 And George’s brother, from whom he inherited Mount Vernon, was also named Lawrence.

-So the bird at the top of the Washington family crest, traditionally a raven, was changed by the Washington family in the colonies, into a griffin.
+So the bird that serves as the Washington family crest, traditionally a raven, was changed by the Washington family in the colonies, into a griffin.
 Later, the bird morphed into the American eagle – see next section.

 |Thomson's design of the |